 Many times our children want to battle for us.
 Bernadette, a breast cancer survivor, describes the way her son took on the fight: “My son [then 10 years old] was running back and forth while I was sleeping, putting his soldiers around me and on me.
 He had put on his cape and mask, saying, ‘I am going to fight the cancer so my mommy won’t get sick anymore!’”
 Each child will “fight” and cope with the situation in his or her own way, and as parents our challenge is to recognize how to support each of their different efforts.

-Beth, who was given a terrible prognosis after a liver cancer diagnosis in 1990, explains that she and her husband were honest with their then seven-year-old daughter.
+Beth, who was given a terrible prognosis after a liver cancer diagnosis, explains that she and her husband were honest with their then seven-year-old daughter.
 Though difficult, the family’s decision to be open, Beth says, instilled a deep sense of empathy in their daughter that has remained to this day: “Today she is a very compassionate young woman, with a heart for cancer patients.”
 Now a middle-school teacher, Beth’s daughter has a student undergoing cancer treatment, and she tells Beth that she is better able to help this child because of what she and her family went through so many years before.
 Though I know that when my own children are grown our family’s cancer experience will have left an indelible mark, I was heartened to learn of the ultimately positive outcome for this family.

 We can’t help but have our personalities shine through in good times and in bad.
 When I was going through chemotherapy, I didn’t like my wig and rarely wore it.
 Instead I wore a baseball cap when I went out of the house.
-Joyce, a legal secretary who received a breast cancer diagnosis in 2006, had a different approach.
+Joyce, a legal secretary who received a breast cancer diagnosis, had a different approach.
 She wanted to keep things “as normal as possible” for her family, so she never let her children see her bald head.
 As survivors, we will need to recognize how to honor our own needs for comfort and those of our family.

 There’s No “Right” Way